|

 by the Brooklyn Dodgers of the Eastern Division.
 The

-Dodgers would play eleven games that year, with a record
+Dodgers played eleven games that year, with a record of

-of 4-6-1.
-Ray played halfback nine games, starting three
+4-6-1.
+Ray played halfback in nine games, starting

 the Brooklyn Dodgers defeated the Philadelphia Eagles